turingschool/curriculum/source/paths/elevate/deploying_java_applications.markdown

 http://calm-ocean-7332.herokuapp.com/ | git@heroku.com:calm-ocean-7332.git
 {% endterminal %}

 "Calm Ocean"!
 That's the kind of serenity I'm looking for in my web development.
+If you don't specify a name, Heroku generates a random name for the application that's two words followed by a four digit number.

 ### Heroku Git Remote